-24915-CL-5PL-70-00001 - SDC 1200 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN
+24915-CL-5PL-80-00001 - SDC 2000 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN

+SDC 2000 An explosive destruction technology system used to process M55 rockets and drained and containerized rocket warheads.
+It includes a gas tight Detonation Chamber (DC), which uses indirect electrical heating to achieve temperatures sufficient to cause detonation, deflagration, or burn of the munition energetic material and destruction of the rounds.
+Sensitivity A quantitative DQI defining the ability of an analytical method to measure or quantify the analyte of interest.
+It is usually expressed as method detection limits (MDLs) or reporting limits (RLs) and measured against any relevant regulatory or action level.
 Solid Waste Management Unit (SWMU) Any discernable unit that has ever accumulated, treated, stored, or disposed of solid wastes, irrespective of whether the units were intended for waste management.
 SWMUs include areas that have been contaminated by routine and systematic releases of hazardous waste or hazardous constituents, excluding one-time spills that are immediately remediated and cannot be linked to solid waste management activities (e.g., product or process spills).
 Source water Water used for decontamination of sampling equipment (deionized, demineralized, or distilled water of known quality) and rinsate sampling.
 SW-846 Test Methods for Evaluating Solid Waste, Physical/Chemical Methods (U.S. EPA SW-846, Third Edition, and its first, second, third, and fourth updates) developed by EPA in support of RCRA.
 SW-846 includes test methods for the analysis of various environmental media.
 Trip Blanks A series of cleaned sample containers that are filled with analyte-free water and pre-certified by analysis at the laboratory as clean.
 These are used to verify that no contamination has occurred during sampling and shipping due to environmental conditions.
 Trip blanks are prepared for each sample cooler containing samples requiring volatile organic compound (VOC) analysis (i.e., method 8260).
 Triple Rinse A flushing process for removal of residual (waste) material Generally, triple rinsing should be performed by flushing three times with 10% or more capacity of a tank, pipe, pump, container, or other type of enclosed volume using a suitable solvent such that all potentially contaminated surfaces are contacted.
 Floors or other surface are considered triple rinsed when three successive rinses are performed.
 No strict requirements apply; however, factors such as waste properties, potential solvent options, container configuration and ability to manipulate, and waste minimization efforts all factor into the design of the triple rinse operation.
 40 CFR § 261.7(b)(3) allows for an alternate method to be used when triple rinsing is determined to be inappropriate.